Nolan-Lo/Amazon_Product_Rating_Predictor/Written_Report/writeup.md

 We believed the impressive quality and size of the dataset would give us a strong foundation to train our model.

 In addition to the dataset of amazon customer reviews, a corresponding dataset of product metadata was available.
-This would enable further analysis into the feature significance and trends we could discover during our model development process.
+This would enable further analysis into the feature significance and trends we identify during model development.

 ## Methods and Results